Gardening is a beloved hobby for many seniors, but it can be challenging for those with mobility issues. This is where raised garden beds come in.

 The open drainage base is also a great feature, as it helps prevent water and salt buildup while allowing plants to access nutrients easily.

-Assembly was relatively easy, thanks to the beveled steel panels that come together with wingnuts and bolts.
+Assembly was relatively easy, thanks to the beveled steel panels that come with wing nuts and bolts.
 However, the multiple panels and screws can make assembly tedious, and some panels may not line up perfectly.

-Overall, the Best Choice Products Powder Coated Steel Oval Deep Root Raised Garden Bed is a great option for anyone looking for a durable and functional raised garden bed.
+Overall, the Best Choice Products Powder Coated Steel Oval Deep Root Raised Garden Bed is a strong option for anyone seeking a durable, functional raised garden bed.

 It may not be the sturdiest option on the market, but it gets the job done and is built to last.